ameba23/harddrive-party-legacy/README.md

 ### Setting up a remote instance

-- Start with your host name or IP address: `metadb start --host 1.2.3.4`
+- Start with your host name or IP address: `harddrive-party start --host 1.2.3.4`
 - If you want to use https you will needs key and certificate files, which you can create like this:
 - `openssl req -nodes -new -x509 -keyout server.key -out server.cert`
 - then start with options `--httpsKey server.key --httpsCert server.cert`